Sea-Tac officials, airlines to meet Monday to discuss security protocols after turboprop heist

 In the Friday incident, a rogue ground-crew employee got into a pushback tractor, attached it to the empty aircraft and turned the airplane toward the runways, authorities said.
 The worker, identified as Richard Russell, then taxied to runway 16C and took off around 7:32 p.m.
 He crashed about one hour and 10 minutes later in a wooded area of Ketron Island in south Puget Sound.

-Jeff Price, an aviation security consultant based in Colorado, said it’s possible officials will review policies and procedures and conclude there are few changes to make.
+Jeff Price, an aviation security consultant based in Colorado, said it’s possible officials will review policies and procedures, and conclude there are few changes to make.

 “There’s not a whole lot you can do here that doesn’t significantly impact the operations” of airports, Price said.